axonivy-market/approval-decision-utils/approval-decision-utils-product/README.md

 ## Setup

+In the demo, you will find examples for 3 setups: 1 simple setup, 1 extended setup from BaseRequest with it's Approval Histories (CompositeTicketRequest), a separated setup : Entity TicketRequest is standalone with BaseRequest.

-To integrate and use  Approval Decision Utils in your project, you must
+To integrate and use Approval Decision Utils in your project, you must provide a bean for the UI Component `ApprovalDecision`
-- create database tables:  your business data table, table `ApprovalHistory`, and a table for relationship between `ApprovalHistory` & your business data table.
-- provide entities & DAO classes
-- provide the project a bean for the UI Component `ApprovalDecision`

-#### Create database tables

-Create 3 tables: business data table, table `ApprovalHistory`, and a join table linking `ApprovalHistory` with the business data table.

-In the Demo, business data table is `TicketRequest`, the full script [here](/script/scripts.sql).

-#### Provide entities & DAO classes

-Create 2 entites:
-- business data entity which extends class `BaseRequest`.
-- entity `ApprovalHistory` which extends class `BaseApprovalHistory`.

-Approval Decision Utils already includes [Axon Ivy Persistence Utils](https://github.com/axonivy-market/persistence-utils) library to interact with the database.

 #### Provide bean for the UI Component `ApprovalDecision`

+Use the buit-in `DefaultApprovalDecisionBean` as in simple demo.
-Create a bean class extends `AbstractApprovalDecisionBean` with constructor parameters: histories, decisions, confirmations.
+Or create a bean class extends `AbstractApprovalDecisionBean` with constructor parameters: histories, decisions, confirmations.

 There are a pre-defined enum `ApprovalDecisionOption` (values: APPROVAL, REJECT) can be used as decisions of the bean.